kangabru/skin-tone-checker/readme.md

 Key Features:
 - Pick skin tone colours on screen and see hints to improve them.
 - Watch a specific point on screen whilst you make photo adjustments.
-- It's fast, and supports every OS and editing app like Photoshop or Lightroom.
+- It's fast, and (should) support every OS and editing app like Photoshop or Lightroom.

 ![Banner Image](https://raw.githubusercontent.com/kangabru/skin-tone-checker/assets/readme/banner.jpg)